 In the uppermost eastern corner of the continental United States, there is a magical land called New England.
 Made up of only 6 states, and accounting for no more than 72,000 square miles of land, New England is a tiny region that packs a punch.

 There is so much to do in Vermont, New Hampshire, Maine, Massachusetts, Connecticut, and Rhode Island, and the area is popular in every season of the year.
 You could spend a lifetime here and not experience all there is to see and do.

-Fortunately, we’ve come up with a list of 101 quintessential things to do in New England, so you can make the most of your time here: whether days, weeks, or even years.
-Get ready to check off that New England bucket list:
+Fortunately, we’ve come up with a list of 101 quintessential things to do in New England, so you can make the most of your time here: whether you’ve got days, weeks, or even years.
+Get ready to check off that New England bucket list!

 1. Eat a fresh, delicious lobster roll.

 New England has a significant coastal influence, and the lobster off the Maine coast is a regional staple.
 You can try lobster in all types of dishes, but a classic is the cold lobster roll, found in fish shacks everywhere.

 Read more: The Best Lobster Rolls in New England

 2. Stay in a charming B&B.

 From beachside cottages to Victorian mansions in the mountains, New England boasts B&Bs and inns galore.

 Choose one of these unique properties to stay in and have a special experience (plus meet some locals!)